autonomous-testing/ws-getting-started-w-playwright-visual-testing/README.md

 ### Set up Wopee.io

 - Navigate to https://cmd.wopee.io/
-- Create an account (autoregistration with GitHub is available and recommended)
+- Create an account (auto-registration with GitHub is available and recommended)
 - Create a new **integration** project
 - Create a new API key for the project